niravshah241/MDFEniCSx/demo/0_fundamental_deformation/README.md

 ### 1. Problem statement

 Consider a square domain with vertices (0, 0) -- (0, 1) -- (1, 1) -- (1, 0) as shown below.
 We also call this domain $\Omega$ as reference domain, corresponding mesh as reference mesh and deform it to $\tilde{\Omega}$.
-The purpose of this excercise is to demonstrate Harmonic mesh extension (Shamanskiy, A. et. al.)[https://doi.org/10.1007/s00466-020-01950-x].
+The purpose of this excercise is to demonstrate Harmonic mesh extension [Shamanskiy, A. et. al.](https://doi.org/10.1007/s00466-020-01950-x).
 We solve Laplace's equation on the reference domain to calculate pointwise mesh deformation based on the specified mesh deformation on the boundary.

 * **Reference domain** and **Reference subdomains**: